Sage-Bionetworks/synapse-login-scipool/README.md

 iterating through the team/role list in the order given.

 ### Claims
-The `USER_CLAIMS` config is a comma separated list of claims from the list of available claims, given here: https://rest-docs.synapse.org/rest/org/sagebionetworks/repo/model/oauth/OIDCClaimName.html
+The `SESSION_TAG_CLAIMS` config is a comma separated list of claims from the list of available claims, given here: https://rest-docs.synapse.org/rest/org/sagebionetworks/repo/model/oauth/OIDCClaimName.html used to define tags in the AWS session.
+The tags are names `synapse_`<claim_name>, where <claim_name> is the name of the claim given in the config file.

+The `SESSION_NAME_CLAIMS` config is also a comma separated list of claims, but used to define the session name, as a colon delimited list of claim values.
+For example: setting `SESSION_NAME_CLAIMS=userid,email` will display
-For example: setting `USER_CLAIMS=userid,email` will display `ServiceCatalogEndusers/1234567:joe.smith@gmail.com` in AWS.
+`ServiceCatalogEndusers/1234567:joe.smith@gmail.com` in AWS.

 ## Building the app